Common-law or Married? It does make a difference when you’re separating

 - Six months after the death of one of the parties.

 It may be possible to make a claim against your common-law spouse’s assets (such as real estate, a business interest, or a defined benefit pension) if you can show that you have made a contribution to the asset (either monetarily or by some other means, such as your effort, sometimes referred to as “sweat-equity”).
 These are known as “equitable” claims, and are defined by case law and not statutes.
-Because of this, these types of claims are often complicated and have a lot of factors to consider, so it is important to speak with a lawyer who can talk to you about whether or not you are able to make one or more of these claims, what factors must be considered, and what evidence you should be gathering to support your claims.
+Because of this, these types of claims are often complicated with many associated factors to consider, so it is important to speak with a lawyer who can talk to you about whether or not you are able to make one or more of these claims, what factors must be considered, and what evidence you should be gathering to support your claims.

 4. Health Benefits